chlsmith/chlsmith.github.io/_posts/2016-02-17-career-tip-learn-powershell.md

 ---
 layout: post
-title: Career Tip: Learn PowerShell
+title: Career Tip - Learn PowerShell
 date: 2016-02-17 10:07

-categories: [Uncategorized]
 ---
 I don't remember if I've posted on this before or not, but it's worth repeating anyway.
 If you are a systems administrator or engineer who works in the Windows environment, you need to learn PowerShell now.
 Even if you are primarily a Linux guy, if you work in Windows AT ALL, you need to learn PowerShell.